rustyeddy/garden-station/use-cases.md

 ### Lighting

-I want to be able to add lights to my garden-station the lights should be able to be physically turned off and on
+> I want to be able to manually control the lighting from a physical
+> button as well as from an application.

 #### Requirements